Frank Sheeran

 Francis Joseph Sheeran (October 25, 1920 – December 14, 2003), also known as "The Irishman", was an American labor union official and enforcer for Jimmy Hoffa and Russell Bufalino.
-He was accused of having links to the Pittston crime family in his capacity as a high-ranking official in the International Brotherhood of Teamsters (IBT), the president of Local 326.
+He was accused of having links to the Bufalino crime family in his capacity as a high-ranking official in the International Brotherhood of Teamsters (IBT), the president of Local 326.

-Sheeran was a leading figure involved in the infiltration of unions by organized crime in the 1960s and 70s.
+Sheeran was a leading figure involved in the infiltration of unions by organized crime in the 1960s and ‘70s.
 In 1980, he was convicted of labor racketeering and sentenced to 32 years in prison, of which he served 13 years.
-Shortly before his death in 2003, he claimed to have killed Teamster leader Jimmy Hoffa in 1975.
+Shortly before his death in 2003, he said he had killed Teamster leader Jimmy Hoffa in 1975.
 Author Charles Brandt detailed what Sheeran told him about Hoffa in the narrative nonfiction work I Heard You Paint Houses (2004).
 The truthfulness of the book, including Sheeran's confessions to killing Hoffa and Joe Gallo, has been disputed by some.
-The book is the basis for the 2019 film The Irishman directed by Martin Scorsese which starred Robert De Niro as Sheeran, Al Pacino as Hoffa, and Joe Pesci as Russell Bufalino.
+The book is the basis for the 2019 film The Irishman directed by Martin Scorsese which starred Robert De Niro as Sheeran, Al Pacino as Hoffa, and Joe Pesci as Bufalino.

 Early life

 Sheeran was born and raised in Darby, Pennsylvania, a small working-class borough on the outskirts of Philadelphia.
 He was the son of Thomas Francis Sheeran Jr. and Mary Agnes Hanson.
 His father was of Irish descent, while his mother was of Swedish descent.
-Frequently his dad would make him fight him with boxing gloves.
+Frequently during his youth, his father forced young Frank to fight him with boxing gloves.

 World War II

 Sheeran enlisted in the United States Army in August 1941, completed basic training near Biloxi, Mississippi, and was assigned to the military police.
 Following the attack on Pearl Harbor, he volunteered for training in the Airborne at Fort Benning, Georgia, but he dislocated his shoulder and was transferred to the 45th Infantry Division, known as "The Thunderbirds" and "The Killer Division".
 On July 14, 1943, he set sail for North Africa.

 Sheeran served 411 days of combat duty—a significant length of time, as the average was around 100 days.
-His first experience of combat was during the Italian Campaign, including the invasion of Sicily, the Salerno landings, and the Anzio Campaign.
+His first combat experience was during the Italian Campaign, including the invasion of Sicily, the Salerno landings, and the Anzio Campaign.
 He then served in the landings in southern France and the invasion of Germany.